You have a business and you want to sell lots, or am I wrong?

 – Tell a story – He had money problems but learnt how to live a rich life

-– Nudge the reader to perform a single action – Sign up for the newsletter to receive free material on how to improve finances
+– Nudge the reader to perform a single action – Sign up for the newsletter to receive free material on how to improve your finances

 How to get to the Big Idea

-I really like how Paul Hollingshead of the American Writers and Artists Association describes the elements of a successful piece of copy and how much each of them scores.
+I like how Paul Hollingshead of the American Writers and Artists Association describes the elements of a successful piece of copy and how much each of them scores.

 Let’s see them.